 In January 2014, I looked up Al Dar, the name of a migrant labor camp on the outskirts of Abu Dhabi housing workers for NYU and other projects.
 These labor camps are known as “Hospitality Villages.”
 I printed out a Google map with directions to the camp and hailed a taxi.
 The camp was a quick, 10 minute drive from “Ferrari World,” and included six operational villages warehousing workers in brutal heat.

-At Al Dar, I spoke to workers and a pharmacist who claimed that wages peak at $137 a month, and workers can be “punished” if they fail to complete projects on Roughly a third of the 30,000 who built our campus were excluded from labor protections. time.
+At Al Dar, I spoke to workers and a pharmacist who claimed that wages peak at $137 a month, and workers can be “punished” if they fail to complete projects on time.
 The pharmacist had treated workers suffering from pain and heat, who were, he said “sometimes very, very weak.”

 Before my visit, a Dec.
 2013 exposé in the Guardian described sordid accommodations for the workers building the new NYU campus.
 Human Rights Watch has also forcefully condemned the “kafala” system of sponsorship-based employment practiced in the UAE, which tethers migrant workers to their employers, and can make them vulnerable to unfair labor practices.

 In April 2015, the results of an investigation (pdf) commissioned by NYU’s Abu Dhabi government partner to “conduct a review into the allegations made in recent media reports” were made public.
 The report by the global investigative firm Nardello & Co revealed that, while the majority of workers interviewed had been paid the wages guaranteed by NYU’s labor guidelines, roughly a third of the 30,000 who built our Saadiyat Island campus were in fact excluded from the benefit of those guidelines, because they worked for subcontractors.